 On an average day, you might run into Tega Akinola sporting her Skechers D’Lites but don’t let that fool you because this girl is a major tastemaker.
 With co-signs from Puma and even Vogue, she’s on the way to upcycling our future of dreams.

 When she was seven, her family moved from Nigeria to London.
-There they lived in a creative household with constantly making things and sold their art at local markets as children; it wasn’t until then that Akinola realized how much talent she possessed would one day be used for.
-Akinola’s parents were always encouraging their kids’ creativity through drawing–even if there weren’t any electronics around (or time).
+There they lived in a creative household with constantly making things and selling their art at local markets as children; until then, Akinola realized how much talent she possessed would one day be used for.
+Akinola’s parents always encouraged their kids’ creativity through drawing–even if there weren’t any electronics around (or time).

-Though she was surrounded by sports throughout her childhood, it wasn’t until the age of 12 that Akinola truly fell in love with one sport.
+Though sports surrounded her throughout her childhood, it wasn’t until the age of 12 that Akinola truly fell in love with one sport.
 She spent most days watching soccer from England and eventually became an avid fan favorite thanks to how much time she would spend on these teams outside school – even though there were few televisions back then.